C. Fourth Amendment Requirements in an Investigation

 If there is not time to obtain a court order, however, DFPS can still enter or remain in a home, even absent consent, if there are exigent circumstances.
 Under this standard, there must be a reasonable cause to believe that the child is in immediate danger.
 Entering or remaining in the home for the sole purpose of interviewing the child does not suffice.
 Gates, 537 F.3d at 421-23.

+DFPS is not authorized to accept an anonymous report of abuse or neglect of a child.
+Tex.
+Fam.
+Code § 261.104(b)(1).
+An individual wishing to make an anonymous report may contact any local or state law enforcement agency.
+Tex.
+Fam.
+Code § 261.104(b)(2).
 If a law enforcement agency receives an anonymous report of child abuse or neglect and refers the report to the Department, the Department must conduct an investigation to determine whether there is any evidence to corroborate the report.
 Tex.
 Fam.
 Code § 261.304(a).
-The tip must be corroborated through a preliminary investigation that can include an interview of the child's teachers or peers, an interview of the child at the school, or by looking for injuries on the child without removing any of the child's clothing.
+The report must be corroborated through a preliminary investigation that can include an interview of the child's teachers or peers, an interview of the child at the school, or by looking for injuries on the child without removing any of the child's clothing.
 An investigation can include a visit to the child's home unless the alleged abuse or neglect can be confirmed or clearly ruled out without a home visit, an interview with and examination of the child, and an interview with the child's parents.
 Tex.
 Fam.
 Code § 261.304(b).

 In determining whether to transport the child to another location for the interview, the caseworker should take into account the child's wishes.
 Gates, 537 F.3d at 424.
 A person who is notified of and attempts to interfere with the transportation can be charged with a Class B misdemeanor.
 Tex.
 Fam.
 Code § 261.302(f).